 In the world of high jumpers, minute details matter.
 The angle of the run-up, the positioning of the body, the timing of the jump—these are all crucial to achieving the perfect high jump.
 And this is where video replay comes in.

-Sujet a lire : What’s the Best Strategy for Mental Toughness Development in Amateur Boxers?
+A lire en complément : What’s the Best Strategy for Mental Toughness Development in Amateur Boxers?

 Video analysis offers a visual representation of the athletes’ performance, making it easier for them to identify their strengths and weaknesses.
 With this feedback, they can make necessary adjustments to their technique and improve their performance.